-Yet another hair colour change in 2015—and this one's my favourite blonde that Emily has ever had.
-She lightened up her brows to match, and it all gives her a completely new look.
-With red lipstick, it's harder to tell whether she's still doing fillers (but I think so, in the top lip).
+There was yet another hair colour change in 2015, and this one's my favourite blonde she's ever had.
+The warm tones are quite similar to her natural hair colour from 2004, and I love the fine highlights and beachy texture.
+With the bold red lipstick, it's hard to tell whether she's still doing the fillers (but I think so!).

 Emily in 2016

-Another year, another hair colour.
-In 2016, Emily returned to a light brown that looks close to her natural hue.
-This photo really struck me because of her obviously filled upper lip.
-My theory is that she does it to reduce the space between her nose and mouth (which was increased after the tip of her nose was shortened).
+Then, Emily had one more round with dark hair, at age 33.
+This photo really struck me because of her obviously filled upper lip, which now appears fuller than the lower one.
+My theory is that she does it to create the illusion of less space between her nose and mouth (which probably increased after the tip of her nose was surgically shortened).

 Emily in 2017